 Normally your brain will learn to ignore floaters, but larger ones can be distracting and can affect your vision.

 If floaters are significantly affecting your vision and don't clear up on their own, a type of surgery called a vitrectomy can be carried out.
-This can be quite invasive, so it is rarely carried out.
-The procedure involves replacing the gel-like liquid in your eye with saline solution.
+The procedure involves replacing the gel-like liquid in your eye (known as the vitreous) with saline solution.
 This can help to eliminate any floaters that you may have.